Chinese ritual bronzes: Piece-mould casting

-From the Bronze Age to the Han Dynasty, the main technique used in ancient China to cast ritual vessels, weapons and other utensils was the piece-mould casting.
+From the Bronze Age to the Han dynasty, the main technique used in ancient China to cast ritual vessels, weapons and other utensils was the piece-mould casting.
 In the piece-mould process, a section mould can be formed in two ways.
 First, a clay mould is formed around the model of the object to be cast and then removed in sections.
 In the second approach, no model is required.
-Instead, create a mould inside a clay-lined container and stamp it with the desired finish.
+Instead, a mould is created inside a clay-lined container and stamped with the desired finish.
 In both methods, mould parts are fired and then reassembled.
 Clay castings are then made, and parts removed.
 The resulting clay casting looks like a finished product, is allowed to dry, and then filed flat to form a core.
 This establishes the casting space, which determines the thickness of the finished product.
 The parts are then reassembled around the core, and the parts are cast.
 The clay moulds are then broken up, and the finished castings are removed and polished with abrasives to obtain a shiny finish.
 The number of parts the mould is cut into depends entirely on the shape and design of the object to be cast.

 Casting-on

-Casting is an ancient Chinese casting technique used to attach prefabricated handles and other small accessories to larger bronze objects.
+Casting on is an ancient Chinese casting technique used to attach prefabricated handles and other small accessories to larger bronze objects.
 This technique has been in use as early as the Bronze Age, first in the South and then in the Shanghe region of the Central Plains.
 The importance of casting in the manufacture of personal ornaments is that it is used to create the connecting bronze chains.